 Although the women’s rights movement was born in New England, women first won suffrage victories in the West.
 In the Dakota Territory, women were able to vote in school elections beginning in 1883.
 Legislation that would have provided full suffrage to women lost by one vote in 1875.
 A similar bill passed the territorial legislature in 1885 but was vetoed by the territorial governor, Gilbert Pierce.
 If Governor Pierce had not struck down the law, women from the Dakota Territory would have joined those in the Wyoming and Utah territories in winning voting rights on the same terms as men.

 When North Dakota became a state in 1889, the state constitution continued to protect women’s right to vote in school elections but did not expand their enfranchisement.
 A few determined women lobbied for full suffrage throughout the rest of the nineteenth century.
 Linda Slaughter, who with her husband Dr. Frank Slaughter helped to establish the town of Bismark, was a vocal advocate for both women and Native Americans.
 Elizabeth Preston Anderson, who was President of the North Dakota chapter of the Women’s Christian Temperance Union (WCTU) campaigned year after year for the passage of suffrage measures through the legislature.
+Though the organization’s main interest was in preserving and enforcing the prohibition law, the WCTU also favored woman suffrage.
 Because of Anderson’s record-keeping, we have evidence of a defeat for woman suffrage in North Dakota that was nearly a victory.
 In 1893, a bill enacting full voting rights for women passed the North Dakota legislature and it looked like the governor would sign it.
 However, the speaker of the North Dakota House refused to sign the measure.
 Then the bill was “lost” on its way to the governor.
 The House expunged the record as if the proceedings never happened.

 North Dakota women were also on the forefront of organizing for woman suffrage.
 Dr. Cora Smith Eaton formed the Grand Forks Equal Suffrage Association in the 1880s.
 They held a suffrage convention in November1895, but soon after Dr. Eaton moved to Washington State and worked for women’s rights there.
 An accomplished mountaineer, she planted a Votes for Women banner near the summit of Mount Rainier in 1909.
 The Votes for Women League formed in Fargo in 1912, a year after the North Dakota legislature amended voting laws to define voters as “male persons,” which was a blow to the woman suffrage movement.